What can a Bailiff take from my home

 Domestic pets and guide dogs

-A vehicle displaying a valid disabled person’s badge, and used for the transportation needs of a disabled person.
+A vehicle that is displaying a valid Blue Badge and used for the transportation needs of a disabled person.

 Will the bailiff take my car?

 Motor vehicles are always a problem.
-They are an attractive and valuable asset and are easy to identify given that in most cases, the car is parked on the individuals driveway and this means that the bailiff does not have to gain access into the property to seize goods.
+They are an attractive and valuable asset and are easy to identify.
+In most cases, the car is parked on the individuals driveway and this means that the bailiff does not have to gain access into the property.
 Also, vehicles tend to raise significantly more at auction than household goods.
-Given the importance of a motor vehicle, and its value we have a separate page on this subject which can be read here.
+Given the importance of a motor vehicle, and its value, we have a separate page on this subject which can be read here.

-If you have a query about bailiff enforcement or about goods that can be taken, you can email a question to Bailiff Advice using our very popular Question page.
-Alternatively, you can contact us by phone.
+If you have any queries, you can email a question to Bailiff Advice Online using our confidential online Enquiry Form.
+Alternatively, can contact our free helpline on 01643 841886.
 Details are on our Contact page.